 The high ISO performance is not great, the pictures are not very sharp, nor are the videos, it has a low resolution LCD screen, and its shooting speeds are slow compared to its competition.

 Panasonic also has a simpler version, the DMC-TS30.
 This is smaller and much less expensive than the TS5 (about half the price).
 It is 16mp, and has a 25mm to 100mm (35mm equiv.) zoom lens.
 It has 720P video, no GPS, is only waterproof to 26 feet, and does not have many of the gizmos.

 Fuji's has been making these little waterproof cameras since 2009.
 But most of the models are not very durable nor do they have great image quality or performance.
 They are just inexpensive, which is the primary attraction.

 All their cameras have either a 14 or 16mp CMOS sensor, either Optical Image Stabilization or CMOS Shift Stabilization, 2.7 or 3" screen, a 28 to 140mm wide angle lens, and a fairly slow aperture starting at F3.9.
 They all have similar image quality.

 Finepix XP70 - waterproof to 30', Wi-Fi

 Finepix XP80 - waterproof to 50', Wi-Fi, 1080P movies

-Finepix XP200 - This is a new model with a 16mp sensor, higher ISO to 6400 and a 3" screen.
+Finepix XP200 - This is the newest model with a 16mp sensor, higher ISO to 6400 and a 3" screen.
 It has full HD movies, and faster shooting with bursts up to 10 to 60 frames per second.
 The waterproof door seal has a more secure dial-locking system, and overall it gets better reviews than the others.